maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 The :class:`Entry` is a GTK widget which represents a text entry.
 It is derived from the :class:`gtk.Entry` widget and provides additional commodities specific to the Hildon framework.

 Besides all the features inherited from :class:`gtk.Entry` , a :class:`Entry` can also have a placeholder text.
 This text will be shown if the entry is empty and doesn't have the input focus, but it's otherwise ignored.
-Thus, calls to `hildon_entry_get_text() <hildon-entry-get-text>`_ will never return the placeholder text, not even when it's being displayed.
+Thus, calls to :meth:`Entry.get_text` will never return the placeholder text, not even when it's being displayed.

-Although :class:`Entry` is derived from :class:`gtk.Entry` , `get_text`_ and `set_text` must never be used to get/set the text in this widget. `get_text` and `set_text` must be used instead.

 Creating a Entry with a placeholder
 ===================================